 STEP 1: DETERMINE THE TOTAL SQUARE FOOTAGE REQUIRED

-Since all types of flooring are sold by the square foot or square yard, knowing how large the area is that you want to cover is the first step.
-You’ll need a tape measure to determine square footage.
-If you have a blueprint that shows dimension, it will save you from having to make the measurements.
+Since all types of flooring are sold by the square foot or square yard, knowing the size of the area you want to cover is the first step.
+You’ll need a tape measure to determine the square footage.
+If you have a blueprint that shows dimensions, it will save you from having to make the measurements.

 To Get Started

 Measure rooms one at a time.
 It’s easiest to measure rectangles, so if you have an “L-shaped” room, divide it into 2 rectangles and measure them separately.
 The length of the rectangle multiplied by the width equals the square footage.
 For example, a room, or section of a room, that is 20 feet long and 12 feet wide produces this formula: 20 x 12 = 240 square feet.
 If the flooring you are purchasing is sold by the yard, divide the square feet by 9.
 So, 240 square feet / 9 = 26.667 square yards.

 Add up the square footage from all the rooms or room sections.
 That number will be the total square footage being covered.

 Trimming the flooring will produce waste.
 Most manufacturers recommend 5% for waste.
 If you’re installing the floor yourself and don’t have experience, you might consider adding 10% for waste.
 So, if the total square feet to be covered is 1,200, multiple by 1.05 for 5% waste and 1.10 for 10% waste.

 See the installation guides on this site to learn more about installing all the most popular types of flooring.